piyushpatel2005/go-exploration/notes/slices/index.md

 slice := make ([] <data_type>, length, capacity)
 ```

-The first argument to the [make function](https://pkg.go.dev/builtin#make) is the data type of the slice we want to create then we have legnth of the array and capacity of the array.
+The first argument to the [make function](https://pkg.go.dev/builtin#make) is the data type of the slice you want to create then you provide the length of the slice and the capacity of the slice.

 **Example:**
 ```go